philiplinden/spacetime/docs/design-decisions.md

 The code structure of the model will have a significant impact on its complexity and performance.
 It is important for complexity to be minimized and performance to be maximized in order for the results to be trusted and reproducible.

+That said, this is a personal project and I wish to get some personal growth from it.

 # rust, not python
 I am an intermediate-advanced Python developer.
 I have absolute faith in my ability to build something at least marginally functional to meet the goals I set out to achieve with this project.
 In fact, I already used python in this project to illustrate core concepts and practice thinking through the problem.

-But I chose Rust for this project, not Python.
+But I chose **Rust** for this project, not Python.

 The primary motivator here is personal growth.
 I have been looking for a reason to learn Rust for years.
 This project affords me low stakes (consequence of failure is ruined pride and that's it), a flexible deadline (no dependents), and a